 That need to connect is in each of us, and it is inherently both serious and funny for all of us.
 So I tell people I write comedy-dramas.

 I was born in a small town in Kansas.
-After high school in Chicago and college at the University Delaware, I moved to New York for graduate school.
+After high school in Chicago and college at the University Delaware, I moved to New York.
 I received my MFA in screenwriting from Columbia University.
 I now live in San Diego.

 My hearing loss is thought to be the side effect of a drug given when I was two months old.
 So I've basically been deaf since birth.
-I wear a cochlear implant and a hearing aid, and rely on speech reading (aka, lip reading).
-On a
+I wear a cochlear implant and a hearing aid, and rely on lip reading.
+On a good day, I can get by in